Safari Ltd: Brand

 Bernie the Gator is Safari Ltd's mascot and pays homage to founder Bernard Amadeus Rubel.
 The alligator is a popular animal commonly associated with the state of Florida, where Safari Ltd is headquartered.

 Design

 All figurines are phthalate and lead-free, and adhere to worldwide testing standards.

 A group of professional sculptors research each animal's anatomy prior to creating a lifelike model.
 This model is then sent to the manufacturer for large-scale production, and each figurine is hand painted in order to capture the animal's unique and distinctive features.
-Each figurine in inscribed with its name on the belly on the animal (in English) to aid in easy identification of the animal.
+Each figurine is inscribed with its name on the belly on the animal (in English) to aid in easy identification of the animal.

-Retailers

-The company is headquartered in Jacksonville, Florida, selling to a principal market within the United States, but serves international markets as well.
-Safari Ltd sells to distributors and retailers around the globe, providing museum-quality figurines to zoos, museums, aquariums, specialty toy stores, gift stores, arts and crafts stores, grocery stores, educational stores, and more.

 Licensing Agreements

-Carnegie Museum of Natural History, Pittsburgh, PA.